Sydney to Hobart Yacht Race: History

 Sailors who have achieved outstanding commitment to the race are represented most of all by John Bennetto (dec), Lou Abrahams and Tony Cable who, after the 2007 race, had each sailed 44 races.
 Skippers Frank and John Livingston won four line honours titles while Claude Plowman, Peter Warner, S.A "Huey" Long, Jim Kilroy and Bob Bell have each won three.
 Trygve and Magnus Halvorsen have won four handicap honours titles while a number of skippers have won two handicap titles.

 Rolex has been the naming rights sponsor of the race since 2002, and since then the race has been known as the Rolex Sydney to Hobart Yacht Race.
 Traditionally, crews of yachts celebrate on New Year's Eve at Constitution Dock in Hobart, with the Customs House Hotel a favourite venue for Sydney–Hobart yachtsmen.

 The 2020 race was cancelled due to an outbreak of COVID-19 in Sydney's north.
-The Cruising Yacht Club said it was "unrealistic" to proceed with the race after the Tasmanian government declared Greater Sydney a "medium risk" zone, requiring all participants to quarantine for 14 days on arrival in Tasmania.
+The Cruising Yacht Club said it was "unrealistic" to proceed with the race after the Tasmanian government declared Greater Sydney a "medium-risk" zone, requiring all participants to quarantine for 14 days on arrival in Tasmania.
 It was the first time the race was not conducted in its 76-year history.

 2020 saw the introduction of a two-handed division (only two crew members permitted) with its own trophy, the Two-Handed IRC Trophy.
 Due to the race being cancelled in 2020, the first two-handed entrants competed in the 2021 race.

 The death of two sailors in separate incidents during the 2024 race (the first deaths since 1998) has led some to argue for a review of the race's safety protocols.

+Min River won the 2025 race on corrected time.
+It was the first two-handed yacht to win, and the first winning yacht to have a woman skipper, Chinese-Australian owner Jiang Lin (it also had a male skipper, Frenchman Alexis Loison.)